inkVerb/VIP/README.md

 Learn computer code concepts the easy, simple way, using a simple, universal platform language.
 By learning one "byte" at a time, you don't have to learn a difficult concept while learning a more complex coding language at the same time.

-### 3. Ultimate Knowledge, Ultimate Control — PHP, Python, Pearl, Node.js, HTML, CSS... sit atop Linux
+### 3. Ultimate Knowledge, Ultimate Control — PHP, Python, Pearl, Node.js, HTML, CSS... all sit atop Linux
 It's one thing to learn a web app or server programming language; it's awesome to know the language under the language so you can *control the machine it runs on.*
 PHP will make more sense if you have seen what this does: `sudo apt install php` Once you know how to work with a computer terminal (Linux language), all code will be less scary because you'll know where code lives!